 - Cavity variation: uneven fills, especially with detailed molds

-Water activity (Aw) drives stability more than people realize
+Water activity (Aw) — the stability driver

-Pet gummies are frequently stored in places with wide humidity shifts.
-If packaging and formulation don’t control moisture exchange, gummies can soften and stick in humid conditions or dry out and crack in low humidity environments.
+Pet gummies are often stored in places with wide humidity shifts.
+If packaging and formulation don't control moisture exchange, gummies can soften and stick in humid conditions or dry out and crack in low humidity environments.
 Even subtle changes can affect texture consistency and long-term appearance.

-Flavor is critical in pet formats, but the underappreciated issue is what happens after the jar is sealed.
+Flavor is critical in pet formats, but the hidden issue is what happens after the jar is sealed.
 Strong flavors are often made of volatile components that can move through the package headspace, shift over time, and interact with packaging materials like liners and plastics.

-This is why a gummy that smells perfect early on can develop off-notes months later without any obvious change to the formula.
+That's why a gummy that smells perfect early on can develop off-notes months later without any obvious change to the formula.
 The jar is its own environment, and the product is constantly equilibrating with it.

 - Odor migration: volatiles redistribute unevenly across pieces